Fondation Monet in Giverny: Restoration

 Substantial work needed to be done: the floors and ceiling beams were rotting while a staircase had already collapsed.
 Most of the window panes in both the greenhouse and main house had shattered long ago, and three large trees had begun to grow in the largest studio.
 The pond had to be dug again.
 In the Clos Normand, soil was removed to find the original ground level.
 Then the same flower species as those used by Monet in his time were planted."

 The Fondation Claude Monet was created in 1980 as the estate was declared public.
 It soon became very successful, and now welcomes visitors from April to November.

-When Gérald Van der Kemp died in 2001, Florence became the curator of the Fondation Monet and continued renovating the property until her death in 2008.
+When Gérald Van der Kemp died in 2001, his widow Florence (Downs Schlubach-Carr Van der Kemp, née Harris) became the curator of the Fondation Claude Monet and continued renovating the property until her death in 2008.
 She was succeeded as director in March 2008 by Hugues Gall, who remained in that position until his death at the age of 84 in May 2024.

 To satisfy demand Gall opened the site seven days a week.
 In 2011 the studio salon was reconstructed with the help of Sylvie Patin, Honorary General Curator of Heritage at the Musée d'Orsay and Correspondent of the Institute.
 Based upon photographs from 1915 and 1920, copies of the original paintings that at the time occupied the studio were installed.
 In 2013 Monet’s bedroom was reconstructed, based upon on the writings of Gustave Geffroy and Julie Manet.
 Blanche Hoschedé-Monet's bedroom was also reconstructed and opened to the public in 2014.

 British gardener James Priest, who has been in charge of restorations made to Monet's garden, taught himself the ways of the painter, particularly Monet's watercolouring.
 In 2014 Priest reported that although the garden was disfigured by some previous gardeners and is worn-down from time, it is still beautiful and has potential.
 He says that the lily-ponds remained in a similar state, and need restoration in Monet's color palette in returning the graded cool tones to the flower beds.